daidodo/format-imports/CONTRIBUTING.md

 win32
 ```

-Will skip test cases if running on Windows.
-OS names will be compared via [os.platform](https://nodejs.org/api/os.html#os_os_platform).
+OS names will be compared to [os.platform()](https://nodejs.org/api/os.html#os_os_platform).

 #### `special.txt`

-When a test case is useful but has different results between OSes, you can specify the minority in `special.txt`.
+When a test case has different results on different OSes, you can specify them in `special.txt`.

-For example, `examples/check/1-processed/reject/cmd.txt` has different results on \*nix (MacOS and Linux) and Windows.
+For example, `examples/check/1-processed/reject/cmd.txt` has different results on MacOS/Linux and Windows.
 To reflect that, there is a:

 _special.txt:_